indieSoftware/INCoreData/docu/UsageExamples.md

 	changeTypes: .allCases // Any change is relevant, including insertion and deletion )
 .sink { [weak self] (objectsChange: ManagedObjectsChange<Item>) in
-	// Each insertion, deletion and update will trigger its own event now.
+	// Each insertion, deletion and update of any Item instance
+	// will trigger its own event now.
 }
 .store(in: &cancellables)
 ```

 This will create new events when a context gets saved.
-However, that might involve multiple different changes and even upon different objects, i.e. when modifying 2 different objects and deleting a third one will trigger only two events (updated and deleted), but with two objects in the list of the updated event.
+However, that might involve multiple different changes and even upon different objects, i.e. when modifying 2 different objects and deleting a third then this will trigger only two events (updated and deleted), but with two objects in the list of the updated event.

+Of course, it's also possible to listen for any immediate changes rather than only when the context gets saved, but that's usually not the preferred way.

 ### Listening for changes on an object type, but published by a single event